dvinay/akka-beginner-learn-path/Readme.md

 ```

 #### Dispatchers and Routers ####
+- Dispatcher
-- Dispatcher is the engine that powers the Akka application.
+    - Dispatcher is the engine that powers the Akka application, control the flow of execution.
+    - The dispatchers run on their threads; they dispatch the actors and messages from the attached mailbox and allocate on heap to the executor threads.
+    - Based on the dispatching policy, dispatchers will route the incoming message or request to the business process.
+    - dispatchers are based on the Java Executor framework.
+    - It is based on the producer–consumer model, meaning the act of task submission (producer) is decoupled from the act of task execution (consumer).
+The threads that submit tasks are different from the threads that execute the tasks.
+- Routers
-- Routers, route incoming messages to outbound actors.
+    - route incoming messages to outbound actors.

 - Dispatchers are 4 types